john-yohan-park/Valgrind_Catalina/README.md

     - open up your Terminal
     - Run the following command `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
 2. Install & Launch Docker
-    - `brew cask install docker` to install Docker
+    - `brew cask install docker` to install
-    - `open /Applications/Docker.app` to launch it
+    - `open /Applications/Docker.app` to launch
 3. Create an image of Ubuntu on Docker
     - `docker pull ubuntu`
     - `docker images` to see your Ubuntu's image id and copy it (henceforward addressed as `yourImageID`)